 Chase the Rainbow is not a timed race.
 You can run, jog or walk the route at your leisure but you must stick to the route marked out by marshals

-Sign in opens at 11am, and closes at 11.45am.
+Sign in opening time is to be confirmed.
 Please make certain you give yourself plenty of time to register before the event takes place.
-Participants who arrive after 11:45am may not be permitted to participate.
+There will be limited numbers of tickets available on the day, and please note that they are subject to a higher registration fee.
+Participants who arrive after the registration cut off time may not be permitted to participate.

-All participants participate at their own risk.
-If you suffer any medical conditions which may affect you during this event, please consult your GP.
-In no event shall Beaumond House Community Hospice be liable for any injuries, loss or damages whatsoever including indirect, punitive, special, incidental or consequential losses connected with any aspect of this event.

-The coloured paint powder is non-toxic, 100% safe and biodegradable.
-It is made from natural corn starch.

-If participants have a known skin allergy or respiratory condition, we recommend that they seek medical advice before registering to take part

-All participants will be provided with free sunglasses on the day, First Aid will be present during the event.
-First Aiders will carry eye wash.

 You are not permitted to use any of the sponsorship money you raise to pay for your expenses.
 You must pass sponsorship monies, together with used and unused sponsorship forms, directly to Beaumond House Community Hospice by 30th September 2018.
 If you do not pass all the money that you raise to Beaumond House Community Hospice, you may be committing a criminal offence.

 By registering either on or offline you agree to follow the reasonable directions of Beaumond House Community Hospice and abide by the rules and conditions of entry for Chase The Rainbow 2018.

 Please note that photography and filming for publicity purposes will take place throughout the event.
-By taking part in this event you authorise the use of your picture for future Beaumond House Community Hospice publications, online and in the media, and to help us publicise future events.
+By taking part in this event you authorise the use of your picture for future Beaumond House Community Hospice publications, online and in the media, and to help us publicise future events unless you contact us in advance of the event to advise otherwise.

 Beaumond House Community Hospice reserves the right to cancel this event at any time if necessary due to unforeseen circumstances.

+No refunds for cancelled places will be offered after 30 days prior to the event (19th April 2018).
+Refunds can be issued via Cash or Cheque.

+If you wish to transfer your place to someone else, we must be contacted prior to the event with updated contact and emergency contract details.

+The use of pushchairs and wheelchairs are permitted, but please read our safety disclaimer and use at your own risk

 If you have any questions or queries please call the Fundraising Team on 01636 610556 or email holly.fowler@beaumondhouse.co.uk